Jaynagar Majilpur: Police station

 Jaynagar police station covers an area of 438.06 km2.
 It has jurisdiction over parts of the Jaynagar Majilpur Municipality, and the Jaynagar I and Jaynagar II CD blocks.

 CD block HQ

 The headquarters of the Jaynagar I CD block are located at Baharu.
 The map of the CD block Jaynagar I on the page number 699 in the District Census Handbook 2011 for the South 24 Parganas district shows the headquarters of the CD block as being located in Jaynagar Majilpur.

 The headquarters of the Jaynagar II CD block are located at Nimpith.
 The map of the CD block Jaynagar II on the page number 725 in the District Census Handbook 2011 for the South 24 Parganas district shows the headquarters of the CD block as being located in Jaynagar Majilpur.

 Transport

 Jaynagar Majilpur is on the State Highway 1.

-Jaynagar Majilpur railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway system.
+Jaynagar Majilpur railway station is on the Sealdah–Namkhana line of the Kolkata Suburban Railway.